-Please use the buttons below to see more information on Newcastle Falcons and matches between Irish and Falcons over the years.
+Please use the buttons below to see more information on Newcastle Falcons and matches between Exiles and Falcons over the years.

 Two tries from Jonathan Joseph another from Topsy Ojo and a penalty try sealed the bonus point for London Irish.
 Tom Homer kicked ten from ten to earn himself the man of the match award.